myatktun/myatktun.github.io/_sources/AWS.rst

 Well-Architected
 ================

-* helps cloud architects build secure infrastructure
+* helps cloud architects build secure infrastructure, and is built around six pillars
 * framework was created to
     - provide consistent approach to evaluating architectures
     - ensure that customers are thinking cloud natively